Vikram Samvat

-Vikram Samvat (IAST: Vikrama Samvat; abbreviated VS) or Bikram Sambat B.S. and also known as the Vikrami calendar, is a Hindu calendar historically used in the Indian subcontinent.
-Vikram Samvat is generally 57 years ahead of Gregorian Calendar, except during January to April, when it is ahead by 56 years.
-Alongside Nepal Sambat, it is one of the two official calendars used in Nepal.
-In India, it is used in several states.
-The traditional Vikram Samvat calendar, as used in India, uses lunar months and solar sidereal years.
-The Nepali Bikram Sambel, introduced in 1901, also uses a solar sidereal year.
+Vikram Samvat (ISO: Vikrama Saṁvata; abbreviated VS), also known as the Vikrami or Bikrami calendar, is a Hindu calendar historically used in the Indian subcontinent and still also used in several Indian states and Nepal.
+It is a lunisolar calendar, using twelve lunar months each solar sidereal year.
+The year count of the Vikram Samvat calendar is usually 57 years ahead of the Gregorian calendar, except during January to April, when it is ahead by 56 years.

+Vikram Samvat is an official calendar of Nepal.
+And unlike India where it is used only for religious dates, the solar version of Vikram Samvat is an official calendar used for everything from school sessions to legal contracts to any official functions.

 History

 A number of ancient and medieval inscriptions used the Vikram Samvat.
 Although it was reportedly named after the legendary king Vikramaditya, the term "Vikrama Samvat" does not appear in the historical record before the 9th century; the same calendar system is found with other names, such as Krita and Malava.
 In colonial scholarship, the era was believed to be based on the commemoration of King Vikramaditya expelling the Sakas from Ujjain.
 However, later epigraphical evidence and scholarship suggest that this theory has no historical basis.
 During the 9th century, epigraphical artwork began using Vikram Samvat (suggesting that the Hindu calendar era in use became popular as Vikram Samvat); Buddhist and Jain epigraphy continued to use an era based on the Buddha or the Mahavira.